ian-antking/pi-status/README.md

 ## Getting stated

-Turn the pimorono unicorn pHAT or Blinkt into an internet-of-things controlled lamp.
+Turn the pimorono unicorn PHAT/HAT or Blinkt into an internet-of-things controlled lamp.

 This app connects to a mosquitto broker and listens for messages containing `color` and `mode` properties.
 This project requires access to a mqtt broker.
 You can find instructions on how to do this [here](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)